jeremyhilltech/Managing-File-and-Directory-Permissions-in-Linux/README.md

 ---
 ## Change Directory Permissions

 In Linux, it's actually the `x` (execute) permission that allows a given owner the ability to see or access a directory.
-Let's say that we discover that our drafts directory has incorrect permissions enabled.
-Company policy states that only the user has permission to access this directory.
+Let's say that we discover that our `drafts` directory has incorrect permissions enabled.
+Company policy states that only our user account (`researcher2`) has permission to access this directory.
 Our permissions tell us that currently, groups are also able to access this directory:

 <a href="https://imgur.com/2PAKxHe"><img src="https://i.imgur.com/2PAKxHe.jpg" title="LC4.1" /></a>

 In order to correct this, we have to do two things.
-First, we have to make sure that we are currently in the parent directory to drafts, in this case the projects directory.
+First, we have to make sure that we are currently in the parent directory to `drafts`, in this case the `projects` directory.

 From there we can run `chmod g-x drafts` to remove group access to the drafts directory:

 <a href="https://imgur.com/erNn46N"><img src="https://i.imgur.com/erNn46N.jpg" title="LC4.2" /></a>

+And we can now confirm that `researcher2` is the only user allowed to handle operations within the drafts directory, in compliance with company policy.

 ---
 ##Summary